 Note: Restoring a backup will also restore the WP-Admin password to the Admin password that is listed in the control panel under Website details, if the password was previously changed.

-Click on the website you want to restore a previous version (backup file) of, and then on the right hand side under Backup click Restore Backup.
+Navigate to the website you want to restore a previous version (backup file) of, and then on the left sub-menu click on Backups then click Restore Backup.

 You can choose a backup from the same website, or from a different website that you own.
 You can even choose backups from deleted websites; remote backups are kept for up to 30 days after a website is deleted.